 Beginning your Search includes a section of links to resources that can help you choose what kinds of institutions you are likely to enjoy.

 What should I expect for salary, start up, and benefits, and how do I negotiate?

 See the web pages on Negotiating.

-How does one deal with a dual career situation and the two-body problem?
+How does one deal with dual career issues and the two-body situation?